Another insurance payment?! You've got to be kidding!

 While it's not something we like to think about, having an accident or an unfortunate event happen to your car is a genuine possibility.

 You can't rely on your regular motor insurance alone.
 We think everyone who has a lease car should have GAP insurance cover to avoid being at a total loss in the event of an accident.
+See our write off car lease post for more reasons why!

 How much is it?